strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 Allow plugins to create `Custom Fields` by:
 - registering components in Backend API (to define the schema of our field)
-- registering react components for edition in Admin Frontend
+- (optionally) registering react components for edition in Admin Frontend

 # Example

-This is an example of implementing a Map view of GPS coordinates with Mapbox
+This is an example of implementing a field that represent a GPS point (latitude, longitude) and which will be editable with a marker on a map on the `content-manager` edition view

+For this example we conceive that we use mapbox to render our map.
+We may want to register a new setting for the mapbox api key.

 ## Registering custom fields

-First we need to create a component in our plugin to describe which data it need
+First we need to create a component in our plugin to describe which data it will need.

+Our component will be called `gps-point` and have two `float` fields (for `latitude` and `longitude`)
+_Those fields will be retreived in Rest API/GraphQL call such as any other components._

 ### Strapi Backend API